Flybits raises $35 million to personalize customer experiences with AI

 “Personalization is mission-critical for all direct-to-consumer businesses in the digital age.
 Flybits’ integrated platform allows financial services firms to offer contextualized experiences, driving product awareness and adding significant value to the lives of their customers,” said managing director and co-head of venture investing at Citi Ventures Ramneek Gupta.
 “We look forward to partnering with Flybits in its next phase of growth as it continues to set the bar for hyper-personalized customer experiences.”

-In addition to offices in San Francisco and New York, Flybits has a Toronto location that is overseen by cofounder Gerti Dervishi.
+In addition to offices in San Francisco and Toronto, Flybits has a New York location that is overseen by cofounder Gerti Dervishi.
 Rahnama says this latest funding round will enable the company to grow its stateside headcount as it develops a plugin marketplace and commercializes Flybits’ AI and machine learning patent portfolio.